ZeshanQureshi/sketch-board/README.md

 # sketch-board
-A browser based sketch board.
+A webpage to draw on a sketch board.

 https://zeshanqureshi.github.io/sketch-board/